Deepfake Generation and Detection: A Benchmark and Survey: Deepfake Inspections: A Survey

-$\bullet$ \textbf{Audio/Text Driven.} Methods aim to map and guide lip and facial movements in generated videos by understanding the semantic information from the driving source~\cite{apb2face,zhang2021real,shen2022learning,wang2023seeing}.
-Early methods~\cite{fan2015photo,suwajanakorn2017synthesizing} perform poorly in terms of generalization and training complexity.
+$\bullet$ \textbf{Audio/Text Driven.} Early methods~\cite{fan2015photo,chen2018lip} perform poorly in terms of generalization and training complexity.
 After training, the models struggled to generalize to new individuals, requiring extensive conversational data for training new characters.
-Researchers~\cite{chen2018lip,chen2019hierarchical,prajwal2020lip} propose their solutions from various perspectives.
+Researchers~\cite{chen2019hierarchical,prajwal2020lip} propose their solutions from various perspectives.
 However, Most of these methods prioritize generating lip movements aligned with semantic information, overlooking essential aspects like identity and style, such as head pose changes and movement control, which are crucial in natural videos.
 To address this, MakeItTalk~\cite{zhou2020makelttalk} decouples input audio information by predicting facial landmarks based on audio and obtaining semantic details on facial expressions and poses from audio signals.
-AD-NeRF~\cite{guo2021ad} directly feeds features from the input audio signal into a conditional implicit function to generate a dynamic neural radiance field, synthesizing highly realistic facial videos.
 SadTalker~\cite{zhang2023sadtalker} extracts 3D motion coefficients for constructing a 3DMM from audio and uses this to modulate a new 3D perceptual facial rendering for generating head poses in talking videos.
 Additionally, some methods~\cite{wu2023speech2lip,wang2023memory,lee2024radio,fu2023mimic} propose their improvement methods, and these will not be detailed one by one.
 In addition, the emotional expression varies for different texts during a conversation, and vivid emotions are an essential part of real talking face videos~\cite{sheng2023stochastic,gan2023efficient}.
-Recently, some methods~\cite{tan2023emmn,zhai2023talking,gururani2023space,peng2023synctalk} extend their previous approaches by incorporating matching between the driving information and corresponding emotions.
+Recently, some methods~\cite{tan2023emmn,zhai2023talking,gururani2023space} extend their previous approaches by incorporating matching between the driving information and corresponding emotions.
 EMMN~\cite{tan2023emmn} establishes an organic relationship between emotions and lip movements by extracting emotion embeddings from the audio signal, synthesizing overall facial expressions in talking faces rather than focusing solely on audio for facial expression synthesis.
 AMIGO~\cite{zhai2023talking} employs a sequence-to-sequence cross-modal emotion landmark generation network to generate vivid landmarks aided by audio information, ensuring that lips and emotions in the output image sequence are synchronized with the input audio.
 However, existing methods still lack effective control over the intensity of emotions.
-In addition, TalkCLIP~\cite{ma2023talkclip} introduces style parameters, expanding the style categories for text-guided talking video generation.
+In addition, TalkCLIP~\cite{ma2025talkclip} introduces style parameters, expanding the style categories for text-guided talking video generation.
 Zhong~\etal~\cite{zhong2023identity} propose a two-stage framework, incorporating appearance priors during the generation process to enhance the model's ability to preserve attributes of the target face.
 DR2~\cite{zhang2024dr2} explores practical strategies for reducing the training workload.